 Late 19th-century ledger drawings created by well-known warrior-artists such as Howling Wolf, Chief Killer, Short Bull, and Wooden Leg serve as a vital record of cultural survival and transformation among American Plains Indians.

-Holdings related to José Clemente Orozco’s extraordinary mural cycle The Epic of American Civilization (1932–34), commissioned by Dartmouth College for Baker Library, include hundreds of preparatory drawings.
+On view in Dartmouth’s Baker Library, José Clemente Orozco’s extraordinary mural cycle The Epic of American Civilization (1932–34) is accessible during library hours.
+Museum holdings include hundreds of preparatory drawings.

 The scientific instruments collection documents the development of American academic science from the early days of the Republic through the Cold War, from astronomical instruments and surveying chains to optics apparatus and early student laboratory equipment.